belindat/datapower-samples/apic-policies/jwt-generate/Readme.md

    -- Runtime variable from which the Audience (aud) Claim string can be retrieved.
    -- Multiple are set via a comma separated string
   - private-claims
-   -- Specify the variable name from which a valid JSON set of private claims can be retrieved
+   -- Runtime variable from which a valid JSON set of private claims can be retrieved
   - jws-jwk
    -- Runtime variable containing JWK to be used to sign the JWT
   - jws-alg